Ingrid Sischy: Personal life

-Although she was in at least one long-term relationship with a woman from the time she was in college, it was a New Yorker review of photographer Robert Mapplethorpe photography show, "The Perfect Moment," where Sischy came out publicly as a lesbian.
+Although she was in at least one long-term relationship with a woman from the time she was in college, it was in a New Yorker review of the photographer Robert Mapplethorpe's show "The Perfect Moment" that Sischy came out publicly as a lesbian in 1989.

 Sischy described the chronic battles of her brother, Mark Sischy, with alcoholism in her interview with designer John Galliano, who was newly sober.

-In 2015, Sischy married her longtime partner of over 25 years, Sandra Brant (née Simms).
+In 2015, Sischy married her longtime partner of over 25 years, Sandra Brant.

 Brant was formerly married to Brant Publications' owner, Peter M. Brant, who was the publisher of Interview Magazine.
 Sischy and Sandra Brant lived in Greenwich Village and in Montauk in a cottage designed by Stanford White.
 They were godmothers to Elton John and David Furnish's son.

 Death

-Sischy died on 24 July 2015 at Memorial Sloan Kettering Cancer Center from breast cancer at the age of 63.
+Sischy died on July 24, 2015, at Memorial Sloan Kettering Cancer Center in Manhattan from breast cancer at the age of 63.
+She is buried at Green-Wood Cemetery in Brooklyn, New York.